Signs of Life

 April 1

 An epic dawn.
 I started in the darkness of a blind about 4 miles west of Highway 83 waiting to observe sharp-tailed grouse and greater prairie chickens perform their early spring dance.
 While waiting, a jaw-dropping sunrise sky filled the eastern horizon.
-I took a couple wide shots, then put on my long telephoto with hopes of getting a semi on the road to sillouhette against the sky.
+I took a couple wide shots, then put on my long telephoto with hopes of getting a semi on the road to silhouette against the sky.
 Just as I got set, two cattle trucks topped the distant hill.

 April 1